jlesage/docker-handbrake/README.md

 ### Temporary Conversion Directory

-A video being converted is written in a hidden, temporary directory under the root of the output directory (`/output`).
+A video being converted is written in a hidden, temporary directory under the root of the output directory (`/output` by default).
 Once a conversion successfully terminates, the video file is moved to its final location.

 This feature can be useful for scenarios where the output folder is monitored by another application: with proper configuration, one can make sure this